 Q&A with Bloomberg Law’s Alex Butler

-Today we share an interview between CCI’s own Maurice Gilbert and Bloomberg Law’s VP and GM of Corporate, Tech & IP, Alex Butler.
-Alex chats with Maurice about the future of compliance and ethics programs and how Bloomberg’s new Corporate Practice Center can help in-house counsel manage a variety of functions quickly and efficiently.
+Today we share an interview between CCI’s and Bloomberg Law’s VP and GM of Corporate, Tech & IP, Alex Butler.
+We chat about the future of compliance and ethics programs and how Bloomberg’s new Corporate Practice Center can help in-house counsel manage a variety of functions quickly and efficiently.

 Alex Butler: We developed the Bloomberg Law Corporate Practice Center to explicitly serve the unique needs of the corporate market.
 It integrates practical guidance, expert analysis, commentary, news, primary sources and practice tools on issues of vital importance given the multiple perspectives that lawyers in corporations provide.
 Developed with extensive input on content and structure from corporate counsel, the Bloomberg Law Corporate Practice Center enables attorneys to manage a variety of functions quickly and efficiently, such as drafting policies and form agreements, developing workflow strategies for their department and building and running effective compliance programs.

 CCI: What are some of the significant issues facing CCOs, Risk Managers, etc.?

 AB: Ethics and compliance are major areas of focus for general counsel, with 74 percent of respondents rating ethics and compliance a top challenge according to the Association of Corporate Counsel Chief Legal Officers 2017 Survey.
 In that same survey, law departments reported having to handle an average of just under three internal and external compliance-related investigations in the past year.
 In the most extreme cases, departments are handling as many as 10 or more investigations annually.
 With a rise in compliance-related enforcement by regulators, compliance professionals in organizations need to stay apprised of best practices and latest trends.